-Design, build, and program a training coach to improve the process of mastering something.
+Design, build and program a training coach in order to improve the process of mastering something.

-- Plan accordingly, this project is designed to be run over multiple sessions.
+- Plan accordingly, this project is designed to be completed over multiple classes.

 2. Engage (10 Min.)

 - Use the ideas in the Ignite a Discussion section below to engage your pupils in a discussion relating to this lesson.